Warsaw Leasing Office Market increasingly polarised – Q1 2026

 In central locations, the market is facing limited office availability, especially in the large, contiguous floorplate segment.
 Low space availability in the city centre translates into increased competition among tenants and upward pressure on rents in the most attractive projects.

-Developer activity is concentrated in the city centre
+Office developer activity is concentrated in the Warsaw city centre

 Emilia Trofimiuk, AXI IMMO, explains: “There are no new developments in non-central zones, which confirms developers’ selective approach and the concentration of capital in locations with the highest take-up potential and prestige”.